 Press the rotary TUNE control a fourth time and BAL will display.
 Turn the TUNE control to the right or left to adjust the sound level from the right or left side speakers.

 Press the rotary TUNE control a fifth time and FADE will display.
-Turn the TUNE control to the left or right to adjust the sound level between the front and rear speak-
+Turn the TUNE control to the left or right to adjust the sound level between the front and rear speakers.

-Press the tune control again or wait 5 seconds to exit setting tone, balance, and fade.
+Press the tune control again or wait five seconds to exit setting tone, balance, and fade.

-RND/SET Button (Radio Mode) To SET The Push-Button Memory
+RND/SET Button (Radio Mode) To Set The Pushbutton Memory

-When you are receiving a station that you wish to commit to push-button memory, press the SET button.
+When you are receiving a station that you wish to commit to pushbutton memory, press the SET button.
 The symbol SET 1 will now show in the display window.
 Select the button (1-6) you wish to lock onto this station and press and release that button.
-If a button is not selected within 5 seconds after pressing the SET button, the station will continue to play but will not be stored into push-button memory.
+If a button is not selected within five seconds after pressing the SET button, the station will continue to play but will not be stored into pushbutton memory.

-You may add a second station to each push-button by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
+You may add a second station to each pushbutton by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
 Each button can be set for SET 1 and SET 2 in both AM and FM.
-This allows a total of 12 AM, 12 FM, and 12 Satellite (if equipped) stations to be stored into push-button memory.
-The stations stored in SET 2 memory can be selected by pressing the push-button twice.
+This allows a total of 12 AM, 12 FM, and 12 Satellite (if equipped) stations to be stored into pushbutton memory.
+The stations stored in SET 2 memory can be selected by pressing the pushbutton twice.